BotBlake/pyTAB/README.md

 5. Install Dependencies `poetry install`
 _(To exit the Shell: `exit`)_

+> [!IMPORTANT]
-Since the state of the software often Changes, you might have to do some "additional steps" to ensure its running correctly.
+> Since the state of the software often Changes, you might have to do some "additional steps" to ensure its running correctly.
 They are explained down below in the [additional Steps](https://github.com/BotBlake/pytab?tab=readme-ov-file#additional-steps) section.

 ### Running pyTAB

 1. open the poetry shell `poetry shell`
 2. run the script `pytab`
+> [!IMPORTANT]
 > By default this will use the official Jellyfin Hardware Survey Server https://hwa.jellyfin.org/.
 If you want to run from a custom Server, use the `--server {url}` option

 _If you want / need specific info about all the CLI Arguments, run `pytab -h`_